aiman-al-masoud/deixiscript/docs/thesis/7-deixiscript.typ

 // // = Metaphysics
 // // - At the most basic level there is: the Graph, the derivations and the DD.
 The Graph is the "interface" through which Deixiscript communicates with the outer world, including JS, which only uderstands has-as properties.
+Actually also the commands/questions themsevles are the interface
 // // world model as the interface to the outer world
 // // = Deixis
 // // - Implicit references work as if any entity got the current timestamp whenever